Chinooks since 1995!

 Photos below were taken at 4 weeks.
 Click on any photo to start a slideshow.

-"Remember when I was an infant?"
+"Remember when I was a puppy?"

 6 Weeks Old - A Week of Discoveries!